 At December 31, 2019, the American Chemical Society had approximately $1.5 billion in assets and annual operating revenues of about $629 million.
 The Society’s financial activities are reflected in two major categories – ACS Programs and the Petroleum Research Fund Program.

-- Assets: $775 million
+- Assets: $908 million

-- Revenues: $507 million
+- Revenues: $608 million

 The Society is generally exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code and accomplishes its exempt purpose through a number of educational and membership programs.
 These include continuing education programs, national and regional meetings that provide forums for sharing scientific information, employment services, and public outreach.
 In addition, the Society provides expert testimony at the federal, state, and local government levels on topics relevant to the chemistry enterprise.
 The Society also provides a significant service to its members and the chemistry enterprise in the form of print and electronic scientific journals and databases pertaining to chemical and related scientific information.

-ACS Petroleum Research Fund
+Petroleum Research Fund Program

-- Assets: $569 million
+- Assets: $600 million

-- Revenues: $24 million
+- Revenues: $21 million

 Investment income earned on the Fund endowment is temporarily restricted until used to support the activities of the Fund, including administrative costs.
 Temporarily restricted funds are released from restriction in an amount exactly equal to the grants awarded and administrative expenses incurred each year.
-Therefore, the net financial impact of the ACS Petroleum Research Fund on the unrestricted net assets of the Society is zero.
+Therefore, the net financial impact of the ACS Petroleum Research Fund Program on the unrestricted net assets of the Society is zero.